KamilKohoutek/readcomiconline-scraper/README.md

 - url of the comic issue
 - destination folder path
 -
-Images will be downloaded to destionation folder with names "{n}.jpg" where n is the page number.
+Images will be downloaded to destination folder with names "{n}.jpg" where n is the page number.

 Exmaple: